suchov/suchov.github.io/cv.md

 # Professional Summary

-Innovative, result oriented ***project manager*** with 9+ years  of people management experience with psychological and technical background.
-Strong communication, presentation, analytical and problem solving skills.
+Innovative, result oriented ***project manager*** with 9+ years of people management experience with the psychological and technical background.
+Strong communication, presentation, analytical and problem-solving skills.
 Excel in team building, deep practical knowledge in leadership and motivational processes.

 # Professional Experience